Understanding Speeding Tickets in Ontario

 - Contesting the ticket in court to potentially have the charge and/or demerit points dismissed or reduced.

-You have 15 days from the offence date to decide your course of action.
+You get 15 days from the offence date to decide your course of action.

 Do Not Face Stunt Driving Alone.
 We can Help You.

 At TTAS, we understand the nuances of speeding tickets and the significant repercussions they carry.
-Leveraging decades of experience and a deep understanding of Ontario's traffic laws, we’re here to guide you through this challenging time.
-From contesting the initial charges to negotiating more favorable outcomes, our team is committed to protecting your rights, preserving your driving privileges, and minimizing the long-term impacts on your life.
+Our legal team boasts decades of experience and a deep understanding of Ontario's traffic laws.
+Get help and guidance from our lawyers on the challenges of speeding tickets in Ontario.
+From contesting the initial charges to negotiating more favourable outcomes, you can count on us for all.
+Our team is committed to protecting your rights, preserving your driving privileges, and minimizing the long-term impacts on your life..

 Begin Your Defence Journey with TTAS